 How much do you know about phishing?

-According to Beaming’s research, 25% of businesses fell victim to phishing last year, making it by far the most likely route of entry for cyber crime against your business.
+According to Beaming’s research, 29% of SMEs fell victim to phishing last year, making it by far the most likely route of entry for cyber crime against your business.

 Take the quiz below to see how much you know about phishing, once you’ve finished you can share with colleagues and compare scores.